ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-construct-stack-suffix.md

 This rule has an options object with the following properties:

-- `disallowedSuffixes` (default: `["Construct", "Stack"]`) - An array of suffixes to disallow.
+- `disallowedSuffixes` - An array of suffixes to disallow.
 Can include "Construct", "Stack", or both.

+Note 1: By default `["Construct", "Stack"]` is specified.
+Note 2: The `recommended` rule set specifies `["Construct", "Stack"]`.

 ---